lab1092/blender-manual_ja/manual/render/cycles/nodes/shaders.rst

 for :ref:`more details see here <render-cycles-reducing_noise-glass_and_transp_shadows>`

 Distribution
-   Microfacet distribution to use. :guilabel:`Sharp` results in perfectly sharp refractions like clear glass, while :guilabel:`Beckmann` and :guilabel:`GGX` can use the :guilabel:`Roughness` input for rough glass.
+   Microfacet distribution to use. *Sharp* results in perfectly sharp refractions like clear glass, while *Beckmann* and *GGX* can use the *Roughness* input for rough glass.
 Color input
    Color of the surface, or physically speaking, the probability that light is transmitted for each wavelength.
 Roughness input